 July

 July is perhaps the “true” start of hurricane season, as one of the couple months where tropical storm occurrences are the most concentrated.
-Aside from the occasional storm, though, you won’t see too much rain.
+Aside from the occasional storm, though, we won’t see too much rain.
 About 13mm over 14 days is standard for July.

 August

-August is entirely too hot and humid for most travelers.
+In our experience, August is entirely too hot and humid for most travelers.
 In fact, August is the hottest month of the year in Honolulu, with daily highs reaching 89°F (32°C) and barely dropping to 75°F (24°C) overnight.
-Keep in mind that these figures don’t even take humidity into account, which is where the majority of the August heat comes from.

 September